 Delirium and dementia are common causes of cognitive impairment in older adults.
 Although anyone can experience delirium symptoms, this mental disturbance is more common in seniors, affecting up to 50% of older adults at some point in life.

-Dementia and delirium symptoms can be similar.
-So how do you know what’s causing your elderly loved one’s confusion?
-Read on to understand key differences between delirium and dementia.
+Dementia and delirium symptoms can be similar, so how do you know what’s causing your elderly loved one’s confusion?
+Read on to understand key differences between the two conditions.

-Delirium is a mental state that affects cognitive function, impairing attention, thinking ability, and alertness.
-Delirium is not a disease — the term is often used to described mental confusion as a result of different conditions or contributing factors, such as chronic illness, medication side effects, infections, and alcohol or drug intoxication.
+Delirium is a mental state that affects cognitive function.
+It can impair attention, thinking ability, and alertness.
+Delirium is not a disease — the term is often used to describe mental confusion as a result of different conditions or contributing factors, such as chronic illness, medication side effects, infections, and alcohol or drug intoxication.

-However, contrary to dementia symptoms, which develop gradually over time, delirium symptoms occur suddenly, usually within hours or days.
+However, contrary to dementia symptoms which develop gradually over time, delirium symptoms occur suddenly, often within hours or days.
 Delirium symptoms usually indicate a serious, new problem that requires medical attention, especially in older adults.